Kansas Governor Proclaims October 2018 Domestic Violence Awareness Month

 Topeka, KS – On October 1, 2018, Kansas Governor Jeff Coyler proclaimed October 2018 Domestic Violence Awareness Month in Kansas.

-Eight members of KCSDV's staff and one employee of a KCSDV coalition member program, YWCA NE KS Center for Safety and Empowerment Program Director Michelle McCormick, were present at the Governor's Office Monday as Gov. Coyler signed the proclamation, making the 2018 awareness month officially recognized by the state.
+KCSDV Executive Director Joyce Grover, seven members of KCSDV’s staff, and YWCA NE KS Center for Safety and Empowerment Program Director Michelle McCormick were at the Governor’s Office as Governor Coyler signed the proclamation, making the 2018 awareness month officially recognized by the state.

 “Domestic violence is a widespread, preventable, public health problem, directly affecting at least 35 percent of all Kansans – and indirectly and directly affecting us all,” said KCSDV Executive Director Joyce Grover.